Directed Polymers and Interfaces in Disordered Media: Acknowledgments

 \section{Acknowledgments}

-We would like to acknowledge B. F. Svaiter, G. Menezes and C. A. D. Zarro for the discussions.
-This paper was supported by Conselho Nacional de Desenvolvimento Cientifico e Tecnol{\'o}gico do Brazil (CNPq).
+We would like to acknowledge Benar F. Svaiter, Carlos A. D. Zarro and Gabriel Menezes for the discussions.
+This research was funded by Conselho Nacional de Desenvolvimento Cientifico e Tecnológico do Brazil-(CNPq), 301751/2019-6(NFS).